Cystic Fibrosis Can Make it Hard for Kids to Grow

 GASTROSTOMY TUBE (G-Tube)

-- A soft flexible tube with a plastic button at the skin that enters the stomach from an incision in the abdomen
+- A soft flexible tube with a plastic “button” at the skin that enters the stomach from an incision in the abdomen.
+On the outside, it looks like the valve on a beach ball

-- Requires a procedure with anesthesia to place
+- Placing a G-tube requires a surgical procedure with anesthesia

-- Less visible because usually hidden by shirt
+- Less visible because it can be hidden by a shirt/top

-- Typically a longer term option, but can easily be removed when no longer needed
+- Typically a longer-term option, but can be removed when no longer needed

-- There will be a scar when it is removed
+- There will be a scar after it is permanently removed

 Field is required!